South Park Let's Go Tower Defense Play!

 South Park Let's Go Tower Defense Play! is a 2009 video game based on the American animated television series South Park, released on the Xbox Live Arcade service for the Xbox 360 video game console.
 The game was developed by Doublesix in collaboration with South Park Digital Studios and Xbox Live Productions.
-Let's Go Tower Defense Play is a tower defense game, with the added element of being a fast-paced action game as well.
+South Park Let's Go Tower Defense Play! is a tower defense game, with the added element of being a fast-paced action game as well.
 Thus, players do not only build towers to eliminate destructive forces, but they also have to control multiple characters in order to successfully protect the town of South Park.
 South Park Let's Go Tower Defense Play! is the first South Park video game released after three early titles released between 1998 and 2000.

 Gameplay

 Like in other tower defense games players must destroy waves of enemies using towers strategically placed around a path.
 In addition players can directly control a character to directly attack the enemies and collect dropped coins in order to buy and place down more towers.
 In single player, the player switches between each character, whilst multiplayer assigns characters to each player.